Variational Bayesian Inference for Mixed Logit Models with Unobserved Inter- and Intra-Individual Heterogeneity: Introduction

-Mixed logit models with unobserved inter- and intra-individual heterogeneity can be estimated with the help of maximum simulated likelihood methods \citep{hess2009allowing, hess2011recovery}.
-However, this estimation strategy is computationally expensive, as it involves the simulation of iterated integrals. \citet{becker2018bayesian} propose a MCMC method, which builds on the Allenby-Train procedure \citep{train2009discrete} for mixed logit models with only inter-individual heterogeneity.
-While MCMC methods constitute a powerful framework to perform posterior inference in complex probabilistic models \citep[e.g.][]{gelman2013bayesian}, MCMC methods are subject to several bottlenecks, which inhibit their scalability to large datasets, namely i) long computation times, ii) high storage costs for the posterior draws, iii) difficulties in assessing convergence.
+Mixed logit models with unobserved inter- and intra-individual heterogeneity can be estimated with the help of maximum simulated likelihood (MSL) estimation methods \citep[in particular][]{hess2009allowing, hess2011recovery}.
+However, this estimation strategy is computationally expensive, as it involves the simulation of iterated integrals. \citet{becker2018bayesian} propose a Markov chain Monte Carlo (MCMC) method, which builds on the Allenby-Train procedure \citep{train2009discrete} for mixed logit models with only inter-individual heterogeneity.
+Notwithstanding that MCMC methods constitute a powerful framework for posterior inference in complex probabilistic models \citep[e.g.][]{gelman2013bayesian}, they are subject to several bottlenecks, which inhibit their scalability to large datasets, namely long computation times, serial correlation, high storage costs for the posterior draws and difficulties in assessing convergence \citep[also see][]{bansal2020bayesian, depraetere2017comparison}.

 Variational Bayes methods \citep{blei2017variational, jordan1999introduction, ormerod2010explaining} have emerged as a fast and computationally-efficient alternative to MCMC methods for posterior inference in discrete choice models.
-VB addresses the shortcomings of MCMC by re-casting Bayesian inference into an optimisation problem in lieu of a sampling problem.
-Several studies derive and assess VB methods for mixed logit models with only inter-individual heterogeneity \citep{bansal2019bayesian, braun2010variational, depraetere2017comparison, tan2017stochastic}.
-These studies establish that VB is substantially faster than MCMC at practically no compromises in predictive accuracy.
+VB addresses the shortcomings of MCMC by recasting Bayesian inference as an optimisation problem in lieu of a sampling problem.
+Whilst in MCMC, the posterior distribution of interest is approximated through samples from a Markov chain, VB approximates the posterior distribution of interest through a variational distribution whose parameters are optimised such that the probability distance between the posterior distribution of interest and the approximating variational distribution is minimal.
+Several studies \citep{bansal2020bayesian, braun2010variational, depraetere2017comparison, tan2017stochastic} derive and assess VB methods for mixed logit models with only inter-individual heterogeneity.
+All of these studies establish that VB is substantially faster than MCMC at practically no compromises in predictive accuracy.

-Motivated by these recent advances in Bayesian estimation of discrete choice models, this current paper has two objectives: First, we derive a VB method for posterior inference in mixed logit models with unobserved inter- and intra-individual heterogeneity.
-Second, we benchmark the VB method against MCMC in a simulation study.
+Motivated by these recent advances in Bayesian estimation of discrete choice models, this paper has two objectives: First, we derive a VB method for posterior inference in mixed logit models with unobserved inter- and intra-individual heterogeneity.
+Second, we benchmark the proposed VB method against MSL and MCMC in a simulation study in terms of parameter recovery, predictive accuracy and computational efficiency.